 Just want a simple roll recipe?
 This small batch of white bread egg rolls will go great with any meal and kids love them.

-- Punch down dough.
-Turn dough out onto lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
+Punch down dough.
+Turn dough out onto a lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
 Divide dough into 6 small rolls, 5 medium rolls, or 4 large rolls.
 Place on greased baking sheet, 2 inches apart.
 Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.

 - Use bottled water instead of tap water to make your breads.
 Water softeners and chlorinated public water can sometimes kill the yeast needed to make your bread dough rise.